-B. Comparison with the Results of Reynolds, Brook and Gourley of water droplets was high the probe was charged positively and when there were fewer droplets it was charged negatively.
+B. Comparison with the Results of Reynolds, Brook and Gourley.

+Reynolds et al observed that for negative charging of the probe, the cloud should contain a high concentration of water droplets relative to the concentration of crystals, and for positive charging of the probe, the water droplet concentration should be low.
+The results obtained in this laboratory showed that when the concentration of water droplets was high the probe was charged positively and when there were fewer droplets it was charged negatively.
 Thus the two sets of results are apparently contradictory, although it may be possible to explain the differences in terms of the differences in experimental conditions.
-It may be recalled that the refrigerator used by Reynolds was much larger than the one used here, having a volume of approximately 3 m3 compared with 0.4 m3.
-Also their refrigerator worked at a lower temperature, -25° C. compared with -15° C. It is considered that these differences would have some effect on the thermal condition of the cloud, because in the larger colder refrigerator, large concentrations of highly supercooled droplets could be produced in air at a temperature close to -25° C. whereas in the smaller refrigerator it was only possible to produce high concentrations of droplets which were only slightly supercooled in air which was only a few degrees below the freezing point. ln the smaller refrigerator highly supercooled droplets could not be produced if there was a continuous supply of vapour, but only if a fixed quantity of water vapour was introduced and allowed to cool over periods of the order of minutes.
-Thus it is suggested that in the latter case, the positive charging in high concentrations of droplets was caused because the crystals had been warmed by the air to a greater extent than the probe had been warmed by the accretion Although the probe was also warmed by the air, its of droplets. initial temperature was lower, and because of its greater heat capacity it would take longer to warm up than the crystals.
+It may be recalled that the refrigerator used by Reynolds was much larger than the one used here, having a volume of approximately 3 m compared with 0.4 m.
+Also their refrigerator worked at a lower temperature, -25° C. compared with It is considered that these differences would have some $-15^{\circ}$ C. effect on the thermal condition of the cloud, because in the larger colder refrigerator, large concentrations of highly supercooled droplets could be produced in air at a temperature close to $-25^{\circ}$ C. whereas in the smaller refrigerator it was only possible to produce high concentrations of droplets which were only slightly supercooled in air which was only a few degrees below the freezing point.
+In the smaller refrigerator highly supercooled droplets could not be produced if there was a continuous supply of vapour, but only if a fixed quantity of water vapour was introduced and allowed to cool over pariods of the order of minutes.
+Thus it is suggested that in the latter case, the positive charging in high concentrations of droplets was caused because the crystals had been warmed by the air to a greater extent than the probe had been warmed by the accretion of droplets.
+Although the probe was also warmed by the air, its initial temperature was lower, and because of its greater heat capacity it would take longer to warm up than the crystals.
 In Reynolds' case there would have been no problem about the temperatures of the probe, droplets and crystals being initially different because of the greater cooling capacity of the refrigerator relative to the rate of supply of vapour, and consequently the interpretation was more straightforward, namely that the probe was warmed by the accretion of droplets, and was charged negatively by rebounding colder ice crystals.